ROCm/HIP-CPU/docs/linux.md

    - [Follow the instructions](https://git-scm.com/download/linux) that apply
      to your environment.

-## Ensure GCC is Installed ##
+## Ensure GCC or CLANG is Installed ##

-To verify whether GCC is installed and of a sufficiently recent version, open a Terminal window and enter the following command:
+To verify whether GCC or CLANG is installed and of a sufficiently recent version, open a Terminal window and enter the following command:

+### GCC
 ```bash
 gcc -v
 ```
 If it is not installed, or if it is a version older than 9, you must install it and the corresponding version of the [GNU C++ Library](https://gcc.gnu.org/onlinedocs/libstdc++/) using your distro's package manager.
 Consider Ubuntu 20.04 or newer as an